ARahmansetayesh/experiment-manager/README.md

 In the above example, the experiment parameter specification string will be "lr_0d001_batch_size_128".
 This string is automatically logged and used to uniquely identify a specific hyperparameter configuration of an experiment.
 It also serves as a identifier for retrieving saved results and logs.

-Note that the key '"_eval_param": 10' is not included in the specification string because its name starts with an underscore.
+Note that the key '_eval_param' is not included in the specification string because its name starts with an underscore.
 If you don’t want a particular hyperparameter to be part of the experiment’s identifier, simply prefix its name with "_".

 This is especially useful for parameters that don’t affect the model’s training process but might influence evaluation or post-processing.
 In this way, changing such a parameter won’t trigger a re-run of the experiment (when repeat_if_log_is_saved=False).